 Glass sheets and plate glass are commonly used in architecture as windows, transparent walls, and glass doors.
 They are also used in automotive and marine applications, for car and boat windows and windshields.
 Glass sheets and plate glass are also used in industrial applications, including as covers for meters or as optical glass windows.

 Tempered glass is stronger and more durable than regular glass sheets and plate glass.
-Tempered glass is used in a wide variety of products, including vehicle windows and specialty items like scuba diving equipment, marine vehicles, and some cookware.
+It is used in a wide variety of products, including vehicle windows and specialty items like scuba diving equipment, marine vehicles, and some cookware.
 Tempered glass is made by heating and then rapidly cooling the glass to induce residual compressive stresses in the surface of the glass.
 The glass will not break until the residual compressive stresses are exceeded.
-Tempered glass sheets and plate glass are designed to fracture into small fragments rather than shards, minimizing the likelihood of injury.
+It is designed to fracture into small fragments rather than shards, minimizing the likelihood of injury.

-Glass sheets and plate glass can also be strengthened chemically using an ion exchange process.
+Glass sheets and plate glass can be strengthened chemically using an ion exchange process.
 In this process, the glass is immersed in a molten bath of alkali salt that contains ions larger than the ions in the glass.
 The smaller sodium ions in the glass are replaced with the larger ions in the molten salt.
 The larger ion induces strain in the structure, strengthening the glass material.